Our Core Values

 If you are excited about what we do, please Support Us!

 Our Organization’s History

-Since 2009 we have run a monthly skill-share focused on various topics involved in rewilding; archery, flint-knapping, permaculture, friction-fire, cordage, basketry, animal processing, and much more.
-We have gained a reputation around Portland for our innovative English Ivy basketry classes.
-In the beginning of 2013 we began a re-structuring of the Board of Directors and have been in the process of clarifying our vision and our values.
-We are happy to be expanding our programs to meet the needs of Portlanders and all those who inhabit the surrounding rural and wild areas of our beautiful and rich land.
+Since 2009, we have run a free monthly skill-share (our Free Skills Series) focused on topics that fall into three overarching themes: Food (for example, acorn processing, ethical foraging practices, dandelion for food and medicine), Craft (archery, friction fire, shoemaking, etc.), and Culture (grief ritual, rites of passage, storytelling, etc.).
+We have gained a reputation around Portland for our innovative English ivy basketry classes.
+In 2013 we began restructuring our Board of Directors and continue to clarify our vision and values.
+We are happy to be expanding our programs to meet the needs of Portlanders and all those who inhabit the surrounding rural and wild areas of this beautiful, rich land.

-We owe a great debt to many teachers who have influenced our rewilding philosophy as well as the way we teach.
-We would like to send our greatest thanks to Tom Brown Jr. and the Tracker School, Daniel Quinn author of Ishmael, Jon Young and Wilderness Awareness School, Derrick Jensen author of Endgame, Martin Prechtel and Bolad’s Kitchen, Joseph Campbell author of the Power of Myth, Nancy Turner author of the Earth’s Blanket, M. Kat Anderson author of Tending the Wild, Michael Green creator of The Afterculture, and Jason Godesky creator of Anthropik and the Fifth World.
+We owe a great debt to the many teachers who have influenced our rewilding philosophy as well as the way we teach.
+We send our greatest thanks to Tom Brown Jr. and the Tracker School; Daniel Quinn, author of Ishmael; Jon Young and Wilderness Awareness School; Martín Prechtel and Bolad’s Kitchen; Robin Wall Kimmerer, author of Braiding Sweetgrass; Joseph Campbell, author of The Power of Myth; Nancy Turner, author of The Earth’s Blanket; M. Kat Anderson, author of Tending the Wild; Michael Green, creator of The Afterculture; and Jason Godesky, creator of Anthropik and The Fifth World.

 • Ishmael by Daniel Quinn